Flag of Vietnam: Design and history

-Flag of the Democratic Republic of Vietnam, 1945–1955.
-It is nicknamed the Morning Star flag (Cờ sao mai, referring Venus) or jokingly the Fat Star Flag (cờ sao béo) by modern popular culture.
+Flag of the Democratic Republic of Vietnam in 1945–1955.
+It is nicknamed the Morning Star flag (Cờ sao mai, referring Venus) or jokingly the Fat Star flag (Cờ sao béo) by contemporary popular culture.

 Vietnamese flag colours have often been various designs of red and bright yellow or gold.
 According to Article 141 of the 1992 constitution: "The National Flag of the Socialist Republic of Vietnam is rectangular in shape, its width is equal to two thirds of its length, in the middle of fresh red background is a bright five-pointed golden star".
 The flag is blazoned: Gules, a mullet of five points or.

 The flag first appeared in the Cochinchina uprising (Nam Kỳ Khởi nghĩa) of 23 November 1940, against French rule in southern Vietnam.
 A series of articles by Sơn Tùng on the origin of the flag were published in the state media in 1981.
 Sơn Tùng stated that the flag was designed by Nguyễn Hữu Tiến, a leader of the uprising who was arrested by the French in advance of the failed uprising and executed 28 August 1941.

 Tiến, who was born in the northern village of Lũng Xuyên, was unknown to the Vietnamese public before Tùng's research was published.
 According to a poem Tiến wrote, the red background came to represent the blood of the people, whilst the yellow foreground came to represent "the colour of our people’s skin" which was written during times of oppression from Japanese rule.
 The five points of the star represents intellectuals, peasants, workers, traders and soldiers.

 Yellow (or gold) and red has long been common amongst Vietnamese flags.
 Yellow/Gold was a traditional color of Vietnam for more than 2,000 years, despite various historical interpretation.
 In April 2001, Vietnam's Ministry of Culture reported that there was no documentation to support the claim that Tiến designed the flag.
-In 2005, Lê Minh Đức, an official of Tiền Giang province, suggested that the flag was designed by another cadre, Lê Quang Sô, a native of Mỹ Tho Province in the Mekong delta. Đức's theory is based on statements by Sô's son as well as Sô's 1968 memoir.
+In 2005, Lê Minh Đức, an official of Tiền Giang province, suggested that the flag was designed by another cadre, Lê Quang Sô, a native of Mỹ Tho Province in the Mekong Delta.

+Đức's theory is based on statements by Sô's son as well as Sô's 1968 memoir.
 According to Đức, yellow was chosen to represent Vietnam while the red background was inspired by the flag of the Communist Party and represents revolution.
 Sô experimented with stars in various positions and sizes before choosing a large star in the center for aesthetic reasons.
 In April 1955, the flag was approved by Phan Văn Khỏe, the Communist party chief of Mỹ Tho.
 It was subsequently approved by the national party in July.
 As of 2006, the state media has not commented on Đức's version of events.